Jason Williams (basketball, born 1975)

-Jason Chandler Williams (born November 18, 1975) is an American former professional basketball player who was a point guard in the National Basketball Association (NBA) for twelve seasons during the late 1990s and 2000s.
+Jason Chandler Williams (born November 18, 1975) is an American former professional basketball player who was a point guard in the National Basketball Association (NBA) for twelve seasons from 1998 to 2011.
 In 2006, Williams won an NBA championship as the starting point guard for the Miami Heat.
-Due to his style of play, he was given the nickname "White Chocolate."
+Nicknamed "White Chocolate", Williams is known for his unorthodox streetball style of playing throughout his career in the NBA.

 A native of West Virginia, Williams played college basketball for Marshall University and the University of Florida.
 The Sacramento Kings selected him in the first round of the 1998 NBA draft.
 He also played for the Memphis Grizzlies, Miami Heat, and Orlando Magic throughout his career.
 The Heat named Williams one of their top 25 players of all time in 2007.

 Early years

 Williams was born in Belle, West Virginia.
-He attended DuPont High School (since consolidated into the current Riverside High School) in Belle, where he played high school basketball for the DuPont Panthers in 1994, and led his high school team to the state championship before being defeated by Martinsburg in the final.
+He attended DuPont High School (since consolidated into the current Riverside High School) in Dupont City, where he played high school basketball for the DuPont Panthers in 1994, and led his school team to the state championship before being defeated by Martinsburg in the final.
 He became the only player in DuPont team history to reach 1,000 points and 500 assists.
 USA Today named Williams the West Virginia Player of the Year in 1994.
 Pro Football Hall of Fame wide receiver Randy Moss was one of Williams' high school basketball teammates.

 College career

 Williams originally committed to play college basketball for Providence College, but instead chose to attend Marshall University after Providence coach Rick Barnes left for Clemson.
 At Marshall, he played for coach Billy Donovan's Marshall Thundering Herd men's basketball team from 1994 to 1996.
 After redshirting his first season, he averaged 13.4 points and 6.4 assists per game during his 1995–96 freshman year.

 When Marshall coach Billy Donovan accepted the head coaching position at the University of Florida in the summer of 1996, Williams decided to transfer and follow Donovan to Florida.
-After sitting out the 1996–97 season as required by the NCAA transfer rule, he became the starting point guard for the Florida Gators men's basketball team during the 1997–98 season, and set a Florida Gators single-game record with 17 assists in a December 3, 1997 game against Duquesne.
+After sitting out the 1996–97 season as then required by the NCAA transfer rule, he became the starting point guard for the Florida Gators men's basketball team during the 1997–98 season, and set a Florida Gators single-game record with 17 assists in a December 3, 1997 game against Duquesne.
 Through twenty games, he averaged 17.1 points, 6.7 assists and 2.8 steals per game, and led the Gators to an 86–78 upset of the Kentucky Wildcats in Lexington, Kentucky.
 In February 1998, however, the University of Florida suspended him for the remainder of the season for cannabis use, after two previous suspensions for the same infraction.